 Cryptokitties is what made NFTs known to the general audience — they are virtual kittens which were the precursors of the ERC-721.

 The project went live in October and took a couple month to reach its peak of virality last December.
 Cryptokitties were such as success than the whole Ethereum network was clogged for several days by the flood of transactions.

 Specific kittens, the most desirable of the bunch, reached prices in the 5 digits ($) and changed hands several times in a few days early December.
 Considering the success of the CryptoKitties, the ERC-721 went through the due diligence to get approved and finalized last June.

 When it comes to pushing and improving new technologies, you’ll often find porn and video games sharing the front line.

-Right now, collectible and video games are at the forefront of the innovation.
+Right now, collectible and video games are at the forefront of innovation.
 Indeed, when it comes to pushing and improving new technologies, you’ll often find porn and video games sharing the front line.

 However, the real-world applications of NFTs are very diverse, numerous, and much closer than we think.
-Thanks to their characteristics, NFTs can be an excellent support for the tokenization of real-life goods.
+Thanks to their characteristics, NFTs can be excellent support for the tokenization of real-life goods.

 Tokenize means creating a token representing a good.
 The token by itself has no value; it draws its value from the good its represent.

 Tokenization allows to handle goods like tokens which open a wide range of possibilities: exchange, P2P transferring, fractional ownership (0.x), etc. Besides, other features can be added depending on the tokenized goods: list of the previous owners, history of the value of the good, exhaustive list of the goods’ characteristics, limitations of ownership…